cloudflare/wildebeest/CONTRIBUTING.md

 This is a Cloudflare Pages project and can be deployed directly from the command line using Wrangler.

-First you must create and configure the Pages project and D1 database.
+First you must create and configure the Pages project and bindings (D1 database, KV namespace, etc).

 ### Initialization